MicrosoftDocs/azure-docs/articles/network-watcher/network-watcher-check-next-hop-powershell.md

 ## Before you begin

-In this scenario, you will use PowerShell to find the next hop type and IP address.
+In this scenario, you will use the Azure portal to find the next hop type and IP address.

 This scenario assumes you have already followed the steps in [Create a Network Watcher](network-watcher-create.md) to create a Network Watcher.
 The scenario also assumes that a Resource Group with a valid virtual machine exists to be used.